dualiteindia/.github/documentation.md

 <br>
 You can just copy & paste the generated code in your project.
 We’ve also provided a direct **_‘Preview in Code Sandbox’_** option that lets you skip the copy-paste effort and directly makes you preview the result as well as the encompassing code.

+## Version Update - beta_v3

+We've been working on Dualite for the past 10 months.
+We've been constantly improving the plugin based on user feedbacks and our internal testing.
+We've been working on the beta_v3 for the past 3-4 months.
+We've added a lot of new features and improved the existing ones.
+We've also improved the overall performance of the plugin quite a lot.

 ## What's new in beta_v3